basnijholt/nijho.lt/content/post/auto-install-extras/index.md

 agent-cli install-extras --list        # Show available extras with descriptions
 ```

-Users can opt out via environment variable or config file:
+You can opt out via environment variable or config file:

 ```bash
 export AGENT_CLI_NO_AUTO_INSTALL=1